All Episodes

 Sort of like environmentalists, they're watermelons.

-And she's a member of Code Pink, and and they did disrupt last year's State of the Union speech.
+And she's a member of Code Pink, and they did disrupt last year's State of the Union speech.

-They got 16 tickets last year, and they got in there, and if you remember, there was some cheering and booing, and people had to be hustled out.
+And if you remember, there was some cheering and booing, and people had to be hustled out.

 So here's Cindy Sheehan.